-Caring for a loved one who has dementia can be difficult for a family.
+Being able to communicate with your fellow family members and friends can be difficult for someone with dementia.
 According to The Alzheimer’s Society, there are currently 900,000 people with dementia in the UK, with that figure expected to rise to over a million by 2025.

-Sova Healthcare takes you through the relationship between music and dementia and how it can be effective in helping someone with dementia communicate with loved ones.
+This article looks at the relationship between music and dementia and how music therapy can be effective in helping someone with dementia communicate.

 What is the relationship with dementia and music?